 These resources aim to with provide researchers with the tools to reflect and evaluate on the partnerships that they have formed, and consider ways that they might be improved to be made more equitable.

-- The Canadian Coalition for Global Health Research (CCGHR) Partnership Assessment Tool may be useful in helping research teams develop shared principles and norms, generate consensus on aims and to evaluate phases of the research partnership.
+- The Canadian Association for Global Health Research (CCGHR) Partnership Assessment Tool may be useful in helping research teams develop shared principles and norms, generate consensus on aims and to evaluate phases of the research partnership.

 - The Rethinking Research Partnerships guide.